 What is Bibliometrics?

-This guide provides information about the most common tools that individual researchers or research administrators can use to measure their own, or their institution's, research impact.
+This guide provides information about the most common tools that individual researchers or research administrators can use to measure their own or their institutions citation impact.

 What impact can be measured with bibliometric data?

-Article/Book Impact: The impact of particular works, such as journal articles, conference proceedings, and books, can be measured by the number of times they are cited by other works
+Article/Book Citation Impact: The academic impact of particular works, such as journal articles, conference proceedings, and books, can be measured by the number of times they are cited by other works

-Researcher impact: The number of works a researcher has published and the number of times these works have been cited can be an indicator of the impact of an individual researcher
+Researcher Citation impact: The number of works a researcher has published and the number of times these works have been cited can be an indicator of the academic impact of an individual researcher